 The Texas Penal Code was modified in 2009 to make strangulation or suffocation of family or household members a felony offense, allowing prosecutors greater ability to lock up people for years that they previously were only able to have sentenced to a few months of incarceration.
 Evidence of any injuries in these cases can be enormously important, as, without any evidence, there may be a significant disparity between the accounts of the alleged offender and the alleged victim.

-Lawyer for Assault by Choking Arrests in Dallas, TX
+Assault by StrangulationDefense Lawyer in Irving, Dallas, Carrolton, Richardson, TX